adairdavid/minimal-vtk-project/README.md

 To get up and running, run the install script:

-    sh install-script.sh desired/vtk/and/itk/install/path desiredprojectname
+    sh install-script.sh desired/vtk/install/path desiredprojectname

-The script will install VTK and ITK at the specified path, and will generate an executable with the desired project name.
+The script will install VTK at the specified path, and will generate an executable with the desired project name.
 It will automatically run the application to verify the installation worked (opens a VTK renderer with a cylinder).

-For example, if you specify *~/Developer* as the install path for VTK/ITK, you will get the following:
+For example, if you specify *~/Developer* as the install path for VTK, you will get the following:

     ~/Developer/vtk
     ~/Developer/vtk/src/
     ~/Developer/vtk/bin/
-    ~/Developer/itk
-    ~/Developer/itk/src/
-    ~/Developer/itk/bin/

 And your current project will target the */bin/* directories for the shared libraries.
 The */src/* directories contain the git repository